GMAT Exam Pattern 2026: Section-wise Marking Scheme & Question Types

 The first question is moderately difficult.
 As you progress, your answers influence the difficulty of subsequent questions.
 If you answer correctly, expect tougher questions; if you answer incorrectly, the questions will become easier.
 This adaptive process continues throughout the exam, accurately reflecting your skills in each subject area.

-Remember, you can't go back and change your answers-the system uses your response to decide the next question.
+Remember, you can't go back and change your answers system uses your response to decide the next question.
 Thus, consistently answering correctly will lead to higher difficulty and a better score, while frequent incorrect answers will result in easier questions and a lower score.

 From the Desk of Yocket